OpenEnergyPlatform/academy/docs/courses/04_upload.md

 This jupyter notebook tutorial provides you a quick way of having all the code at hand to upload your data and metadata to the OEP.

+---

-## About this training bundle
+## About this course

 :oep-logo-sirop:

-Authors: Hannah Förster, Anne Siemons
-Copyright: (c) Öko-Institut (2022)
-Contact: oedb@oeko.de
-License: CC BY 4.0
-Attribution: Öko-Institut (2022): Upload - Contribute data to the OEP Last update: 2023-02-09
+Authors: Hannah Förster, Anne Siemons.
+Copyright: (c) Öko-Institut (2022).
+Contact: oedb@oeko.de.
+License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
+Attribution: Öko-Institut (2022): Upload - Contribute data to the OEP.
+Last update: 2023-02-09